FDA vaccine advisers recommend updating COVID shots

 - The CDC would ultimately decide which vaccines would be recommended to Americans.

-Kennedy last year fired members of the CDC's Advisory Committee on Immunization Practices, replacing them with some anti-vaccine activists who've advocated mRNA shots be pulled from the market entirely.
+Kennedy last year fired members of the CDC's Advisory Committee on Immunization Practices, replacing them with some anti-vaccine activists who've advocated that mRNA shots be pulled from the market entirely.

 - The panel's recommendations have been frozen as part of litigation challenging changes to the federal childhood immunization schedule.